Mike Cernovich: Jeffrey Epstein lawsuit

 In January 2017, Cernovich filed a motion to unseal evidence and depositions from Giuffre's lawsuit.
 He told Politico he was "astonished" by the amount of redactions the judge allowed, with some documents "largely or entirely redacted".
 Alan Dershowitz later filed a similar motion, and the Miami Herald filed a third in April 2018.
 The motions were denied by the trial court, and Cernovich and the Herald appealed to the Second Circuit Court of Appeals.
 The Reporters Committee for Freedom of the Press (which includes the Associated Press) filed an amicus brief to support the appeal.
 In July 2019, the Court of Appeals ordered the documents unsealed.

 Other lawsuits

 In February 2020, Cernovich filed a third-party motion in Roger Stone's criminal case, calling for the release of the jury foreperson's questionnaire answers.
 This motion too was supported by the Reporters Committee for Freedom of the Press.
 It was later backed by Roger Stone, who filed a motion for a new trial, which was denied.

 Social media

 Cernovich became influential on social media, initially as part of the manosphere movement.
-Cernovich calls his adversaries "beta males", losers, or "cucks", saying: "to beat a person, you lower his or her social status”.
+Cernovich calls his adversaries "beta males", losers, or "cucks", saying: "to beat a person, you lower his or her social status".
 Cernovich uses trolling tactics, which he says he uses to build his brand rather than for his own amusement.
-In December 2017, Cernovich hosted an "Ask Me Anything" on Reddit, regarded as a failure by several media outlets.
+In December 2017, Cernovich hosted an "Ask Me Anything" on Reddit; this was judged a failure by several media outlets.